ricsanfre/pi-cluster/docs/_docs/monitoring.md

 By default kube-prom-stack configures Grafana's following features:

 -  Enabling data-source and dashboards sidecars so automatic provisioning of dashobards and datasources, is enabled.
 This functionality is used by `kube-prom-stack` to automatically provision Prometheus datasource and Kubernetes dashboards.
-See details in [[Grafana Kubernetes Installation#Dynamic Provisioning of DataSources]] and [[Grafana Kubernetes Installation#Dynamic Provisioning of Dashboards]]
+See details in See ["Grafana Kubernetes Configuration: Dynamic Provisioning of DataSources"](/docs/grafana/#dynamic-provisioning-of-datasources) and ["Grafana Kubernetes Configuration: Dynamic Provisioning of Dashboards"](/docs/grafana/#dynamic-provisioning-of-dashboards).

 -  Generates Prometheus Operator's `ServiceMonitor`, so Prometheus can start scrapping metrics from Grafana application.

 #### Prometheus Operator Configuration